 “… the LORD hath kept me alive, as He said, these forty and five years, even since the LORD spake His word to Moses, while the children of Israel wandered in the wilderness: and now lo, I am now eighty-five years old.
 As yet I am as strong this day as I was in the day that Moses sent me: As my strength was then, even so is my strength now… Now therefore give me this mountain,… the LORD will be with me, then I will be able to drive (the inhabitants) out, as the LORD said…Hebron therefore became the inheritance of Caleb.”

 He got what he wanted.
 Caleb was bold in his faith as a young man, and even as an old man.
-He knew that there was nothing too big to ask God for, and his boldness was evidence of that faith.
+He knew that there was nothing too big to ask God for, and his boldness is evidence of that faith.

 By faith, we are the righteousness of God in Christ, and “the righteous are as bold as a lion.”